simbo1905/ZkToDo2/readme.txt

 	"hibernate.hbm2ddl.auto=update" in file src/main/webapp/WEB-INF/classes/postgresql.zktodo2.properties
 	may or may not create the required database table.
-Of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local/heroku tools to manage your schema for a real app.
+Of course that setting is a bit lazy you can have hibernate generate the sql ddl script and use the local tools to manage your schema for a real app.

 	within the source code there are config settings for running on mysql db, postgresql db and hsqldb